MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="partition_point"></a> `partition_point`

-Returns the first element in the given range that does not satisfy the condition.
-The elements are sorted so that those that satisfy the condition come before those that do not.
+Returns the first element in the given range that doesn't satisfy the condition.
+The elements are sorted so that the ones that satisfy the condition come before the ones that don't.

 ```cpp
 template<class ForwardIterator, class UnaryPredicate>